Quickstart

 What's Next

-- CLI Tool — full command reference
+- CLI Tool — full command reference, local evals, and configuration

 - Runs — cancellation, eval results, regression detection